FIWARE/tutorials.NGSI-LD/docs/context-providers.md

 `"mode":"redirect"` prevents the **FMIS context broker** from holding any `type=Animal` data whatsoever.
-All `type=Animal` requests are forwarded elsewhere. `operations": "redirectionOps"` is a short-hand for all NGSI-LD endpoints - any CRUD operations will now affect the farmer sub-system (i.e. the farmer tenant), not the FMIS system (i.e. the default tenant).
+All `type=Animal` requests are forwarded elsewhere. `operations": "redirectionOps"` is a short-hand for all NGSI-LD endpoints - any CRUD operations will now affect the farmer sub-system (i.e. the farmer tenant), not the FMIS System (i.e. the default tenant).
 Effectively this registration has ceded the control of `type=Animal` to the farmer's subsystem.
-After creating the registration, resending the `type=Animal` request on the FMIS system (the default tenant) now returns all the animals from the farmer subsystem:
+After creating the registration, resending the `type=Animal` request on the FMIS System (the default tenant) now returns all the animals from the farmer subsystem:

 #### 4️⃣ Request: